bachmeil/the-blog/_posts/2024-02-14-no-dub-build.md

 # Case 2

 Now you need something slightly more complex.
 You have a dependency that's on the Dub registry, and it has dependencies of its own on the Dub registry.
 This initially seems to be much more complicated than the previous case.
-Thanks to the functionality of Dub, it's actually the exact same amount of complexity.
+Thanks to the functionality of Dub, nothing changes.
 Suppose your dependency is mir-ion.
 First the user installs the package:

 ```
 dub fetch mir-ion